cowprotocol/learn/content/tutorial/01-simple-orders/01-order/03-sign-order/README.md

 As we learned in the previous tutorials, to use the CoW Protocol SDK we need to configure an adapter.
 Since this is the first tutorial that requires SDK classes that need the adapter, we've prepared a setup function for you that we'll use in all subsequent tutorials.

-The adapter handles the connection between the CoW Protocol SDK and your chosen Ethereum library (in our case, Ethers v5).
+The adapter handles the connection between the CoW Protocol SDK and your chosen Ethereum library (in our case, Viem).
 Once configured, all SDK classes will automatically use this adapter for blockchain operations.

 ## Intents and signatures